Why aren’t the hottest days on the solstice?

 The hottest days are after the June solstice in the Northern Hemisphere.
 The phenomenon of the hottest weather following the summer solstice by a month or two is called the lag of the seasons.

 The hottest days follow the solstice

 You can understand it if you’ve ever visited a beach in June.
-On northern hemisphere beaches in June, you’ll notice how cold the ocean feels.
+On Northern Hemisphere beaches around now, you’ll notice how cold the ocean feels.
 Or think about mountaintops in June.
 Ice and snow still blanket the ground on some high mountains.
 The sun has to melt the ice – and warm the oceans – before we feel the most sweltering summer heat.